Q 1. What is the meaning of the term “Search”?

 iv. where for operational reasons, it is not possible to obtain such prior written permission, oral/ telephonic permission from such officer must be obtained and the same should be reduced to writing and intimated to the officer according such permission at the earliest opportunity;

-v. in all cases, where summons are issued, the officer issuing summons should submits report or should record a brief of the proceedings in the case file and submit the same to the officer who had authorized the issuance of summons;
+v. in all cases, where summons are issued, the officer issuing summons should submit a report or should record a brief of the proceedings in the case file and submit the same to the officer who had authorised the issuance of summons;

 vi. senior management officials such as CEO, CFO, General Managers of a large company or a Public Sector Undertaking should not generally be issued summons at the first instance.
 They should be summoned only when there are indications in the investigation of their involvement in the decision making process which led to loss of revenue.

-(ii) Normally, summons should not be issued repeatedly.
-As far as practicable, the statement of the accused or witness should be recorded in minimum number of appearances.
+ii.
+Normally, summons should not be issued As far as practicable, the statement of the accused or witness should be recorded in minimum number of appearances.

-(iii) Respect the time of appearance given in the summons.
-No person should be made to wait for long hours before his statement is recorded except when it has been decided very consciously as a matter of strategy.
+iii.
+Respect the time of appearance given in the No person should be made to wait for long hours before his statement is recorded except when it has been decided very consciously as a matter of strategy.

 Ans.
-Under section 65 of MGL, the following officers have been empowered and are required to assist CGST/SGST officers in the execution of MGL.
-The categories specified in MGL are as follows:
+Under section 72 of CGST/SGST Act, the following officers have been empowered and are required to assist CGST/SGST officers in the execution of CGST/SGST Act.
+The categories specified are as follows:

-iii.
-Officers of State/Central Government engaged in collection of GST;

 iv.
+Officers of State/UT/ Central Government engaged in collection of GST;

-Officers of State/Central Government engaged in collection of land revenue;
+v.
+Officers of State/UT/ Central Government engaged in collection of land revenue;

-vi.
-Any other class of officers as may be notified by the Central/State Government
+vii.
+Any other class of officers as may be notified by the Central/State Government.

 INDEX OF ALL FAQs ON GOODS AND SERVICE TAX